 - Height: 6’3″

-Career highlights: Hunt threw for 1,638 yards and 10 touchdowns, and rushed for 500 yards and seven touchdowns after assuming the starting role in the third week of the season.
-He was also named MVP of the Texas Bowl after throwing for 188 yards and rushing for 74 yards and two scores in a 21-17 win.
+Career highlights: Hunt threw for 1,638 yards and 10 touchdowns, and rushed for 500 yards and seven touchdowns after in his sophomore season.
+He was also named MVP of the 2013 Texas Bowl after throwing for 188 yards and rushing for 74 yards and two scores in a 21-17 win.
+In five games last year, Hunt was 83 for 145 with one touchdown.